sirkapil/nehu/meet.md

 Anyways, As I'll hug you into my arms, you'll listen to my heartbeats 💓 and get to know that it is still beating for someone named chamki (Maybe 😆).
 Relax, No need to worry, I'm not like your ex-boyfriend who looked for another girl while being apart.
 Kinda True love, Right ?
 Whatever, I'm yours forever😘

 We're maintaining distance for each other's happiness.
-You don't want me to be a devdas and I can feel that you aren't happy with me and my daily arguments.
+You don't want me to be a devdaas 😆 and Also, i can feel that you aren't happy with me and my daily arguments/lectures.
 So, having a distance is necessary for us.
 This waiting period is surely going to be heart wrecking 💔 for me.
+No worry, life is all about ups and downs !

 Even If you start liking someone else in this time, then Be frank this time 🙏 and Please don't hesitate to tell it to me.
-Really, I just want you to be happy😊 either without me or with someone else.
-You always deserve better, better person than me, My queen👰.
+Your feelings also matters.
+For the sake of my feelings, I'll not force you to have feelings for me.
+You always deserve better, better person than me, my queen👰.
 Also, I'm kind of person who will be happy for you and feel proud of your bitter truth instead of sweet lies.

+Really, I just want you to be happy😊 even if it is without me or with someone else.

-Anyways, If you wait for me, that will be supercool☺.
+Anyways, If you stays and wait for me, that will be supercool☺.

 Waiting for that day🔥